How To Create To-Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-Enable this option to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This is a useful option if your website has several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out email notices.
-Type your company name, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out emails.
+Enter the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you want showing as the “sent from” email address …
+Add into this field the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be sent out automatically to users when a new item has been added in your to-do list …
+Type into this field a subject field for the email that will be sent automatically to users whenever new items have been added in your to-do list …

 Text in Emails Sent to User